csparks113/Morse-Code-App/README.md

 ## Known Issues
 - Developer console **Play Pattern** still shows ~30-40 ms average drift between audio and flash/haptics; native scheduling work is ongoing to reach parity.
+- Receive replays can spike by ~160 ms when Nitro falls back to timeline offsets; dispatch tuning is in progress.
 - Send keyer misclassifies dot-leading sequences at higher WPM; classification thresholds are under review.
+- Torch still runs on the Expo fallback until the Nitro rewire ships, so telemetry does not yet include native hardware pulses.
+- Send session verdicts can race the classifier on long holds, producing inconsistent scoring.

 ## Troubleshooting
 - If the dev client hangs on splash, ensure Metro is running and `adb reverse tcp:8081 tcp:8081` is active.